jcslm001/murty.io/content/site.md

 ----
 Description: Web Developer
 ----
-Copyright: (link:https://github.com/brendanmurty/website text:View Source)
+Copyright: (link:https://github.com/brendanmurty/website text:View Source title:View the source code for this website on GitHub)
 ----
-About: (link:/about text:Brendan) is a Web Developer based in Sydney.
+About: (link:/about text:Brendan title:Learn more about Brendan) is a Web Developer based in Sydney.